Freedom from fear: United States Perspective

 When looking at Freedom from Fear from the perspective of the United States, there has been constant criticism and evolution since its origins.
 The U.S. has a long history of using Freedom from Fear in a multitude of political and social lenses.
 This was especially prevalent during the Great Depression and World War II.
 The strategies used by the American government promoted the fundamental freedoms for the citizens to use against any anti groups.
-Current case law sees that states and their policies on human rights have diminished the view of freedom from fear.
+Existing case law in Europe, Australia, Canada, South Africa, and the USA indicates that the policies adopted by states concerning human rights have led to a diminished perception of freedom from fear.

 International Perspective

 The principle of Freedom from Fear can be perceived differently across cultures which shapes how and if implemented to domestic and international policy.
 A lack of Freedom from Fear doctrine application in a states interests It has also been forgot about within human rights treaties with focuses on the relationship between states and how that impacts each respective populations.
 Bangladesh has seen state repression, intra group armed conflict, ethnic tension, violent crime, and sexual violence.
 This can be seen in Laos with economic and social unrest related to a lack of freedom from fear.
 As developments have continued, there are successes to achieving infrastructure and political stability.
 Democratic states such as Canada have continued to grow on past experiences of human security.
 This affects how citizens achieve personal security through a standard of life satisfaction.